The Five Sources of Power

 Legitimate power

-Comes from having a position of power in an organisation, such as being the boss or a key member of a leadership team.
-If a person rises in power, subordinates must believe she deserves it; otherwise it will be a bad move.
+Legitimate power comes from holding a position of power in the organisation, such as being the principal or a key member of the leadership team.
+When someone rises into power, subordinates must believe she deserves it; otherwise the move backfires.

 Legitimate power is the formal authority that comes with the role.
 The principal has legitimate power over the staff because she is the principal.
 The deputy has legitimate power within her scope.
 Each layer of the hierarchy carries legitimate power.